-When completing a cash out refinance using an FHA loan, the income from anon-occupying co-borrower will NOT be used for qualification purposes.
+When completing a cash-out refinance using an FHA loan, the income from an anon-occupying co-borrower will NOT be used for qualification purposes.
 This is a well-known fact for a loan officer who knows their guidelines.
 But many loan officers are not up to speed like the Gustan Cho Associates.

 Real quick, we will dive into VA mortgage guidelines regarding non-occupying co-borrowers.
 At this time, you cannot use a non-occupying co-borrower for VA mortgages.
 There are joint-loans available through the VA, but those are only for family members who will be occupying the property.
 As you can see every loan program is slightly different.
 Please reach out to the Gustan Cho Associates for more detail.
 It is important to select a loan officer who is up-to-date on all mortgage guidelines.
 For direct assistance please call Mike Gracz on 630-659-7644.
 I will be available to answer any question 7 days a week.
 You can also email me at [email protected].